ehmatthes/pcc/chapter_20/README.md

 After this your *requirements.txt* file will look slightly different.
 You'll see `whitenoise` listed instead of `dj-static` and `static3`.

-The *settings.py* file needs one additional line in the Heroku section:
+The *settings.py* file needs one additional line in the Heroku section.
+Add the `STATICFILES_STORAGE` setting, shown on the last line here:

 ```python
 # Heroku settings